open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-vagrant.md

 ## Next Section **→**

-Follow the instructions on the [Docker Tutorial page](vi-docker-tutorial.md).
 Docker is a computer program that performs operating-system-level virtualization also known as containerization.
-In this section, you will learn the basics of interacting with Docker and Docker Compose through the command-line interface and basic commands for maintaining your Planet installation.
+In the next section, you will learn the basics of interacting with Docker and Docker Compose through the command-line interface and basic commands for maintaining your Planet installation.

 #### Return to [First Steps](vi-first-steps.md#Step_1_-_Planet_and_Vagrant)